Scthe/scthe.github.io/content/blog/2023-12-10-vulkan-initialization/vulkan-initialization.md

 In C++ you call [vkCreateImageView()](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCreateImageView.html).
 I do not have much experience with VR, but I think that's the only case for `layer_count` other than 1.
 You have separate image views for the left and right eye.
 There is no need for mipmaps other than the base level.
 The only parameter that is not contained in this snippet is `swapchain_image_format`.
 It's the format that we selected after calling `vkGetPhysicalDeviceSurfaceFormatsKHR()` e.g. `vk::Format::B8G8R8A8_UNORM`.

 > The number of created swapchain images is not related to `frames in flight`.
-This is discussed in [Vulkan synchronization](#).
+This is discussed in <CrossPostLink permalink="/blog/vulkan-synchronization/" paragraph="Synchronizing frames in flight and swapchain images">"Vulkan synchronization"</CrossPostLink>.

 ## Other miscellaneous Vulkan objects

 Most of the Vulkan initialization is behind us.
 The objects that are left - while important - are quite simple to use.
-We will explore AMD's Vulkan Memory Allocator in a separate article about [Vulkan resources](#).
+We will explore AMD's Vulkan Memory Allocator in a separate article about <CrossPostLink permalink="/blog/vulkan-resources/" paragraph="Using AMD's VulkanMemoryAllocator">Vulkan resources</CrossPostLink>.

 ### Storing Vulkan commands